MelvinQM/IOT-Personal/docs/journal.md

 **Feedback:** Maybe it is nice to add the tutorial you used in the beginning so others can follow that one is as well.
 I really like the prints and it looks pretty professional!
 Looks like you learned a lot.
 I would also explain a bit more why a user needs the things in the 'user needs' text.

 **Takeaway:** I added a link to the tutorial used for the wii controller and updated my user needs.

+### Owl sprites and logic
+I worked on adding the enemies to the game.
+For this I first had to add the sprites to the game.
+I did this by using aseprite to create a owl with 3 different animation sprites allowing for a good looking movement cycle.

+Next I worked on the logic behind the owl allowing the sprite to cycle through the animation sprites and moving across the screen.
+I also worked on hit detection.
+The hit detection works but no firing has been implemented yet.